inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 	Seduced by the chocolate side of the force.
 Losing your drivers' license is just God's way of saying "BOOGA, BOOGA!" nolo contendere:
-	A legal term meaning: "I didn't do it, judge, and I'll never do it again."
+	A legal term meaning: "I didn't do it, judge, and I'll  do it again."
 One Bell System - it used to work before they installed the Dimension!
 I would rather be a serf in a poor man's house and be above ground than